EricZinda/Perplexity/backlog.md

             solution_groups_helper() gets the list of solutions
             Really blows up on this line:                 for combination in itertools.combinations(variable_assignments, combination_size):
         Ideas:
+            If nobody cares about sets, don't generate them What are the real terms for "don't care" each_q(x), every_q(x) forces distributive of x
+                met(x) forces collective of x
+                dance(x) could be anything (and means different things) in(x, y) could be anything (and means the same things)

             If we look at the size of actor and location, we can optimize and check differently
     - all 3 boys carried all 3
     - The girls told the boys two stories each